FarronF/limerick-council-meetings/meetings/2017/05/15-Monthly Meeting of Metropolitan District of Limerick/Minutes - Meeeting of the Metropolitan District of Limerick - 18th April 2017.md

  €50,000

-Irish / New York Festival---
+Irish / New York Festival
+---
 3

  €30,000